JeremieLitzler/vueschool-course/course-pinia-the-enjoyable-vue-store.md

 To do so, we need to create a javascript file under a `plugins` folder in `src`.

-This files contains a function that holds the logic of the plugin.
+This file contains a function that holds the logic of the plugin.

 For a Pinia plugin, the function takes a context object providing access to:

 - `context.pinia`: the pinia instance created with `createPinia()`
 - `context.app`: the current app created with `createApp()` (Vue 3 only)